-Cytochromes P450s
+Cytochromes P450s.
 Quantitively, the CYP enzymes are the most important family for the metabolism of xenobiotics.
-These enzymes contribute to the modification phase and are responsible for the metabolism of 75 to 90% of hepatically-cleared drugs in humans.
-[3, 38, 39] The catalytic action of CYPs is predominantly that of a monooxygenase (Chydroxylation, heteroatom oxygenation, dealkylation) but also includes epoxide formation and aromatic dehalogenation, among other reactions.
-[40] As with the previous enzyme, this work will concentrate on the most prevalent reactions, e.g. aliphatic- and aromatic hydroxylation, aldehyde oxidation, double bond epoxidation and N- and S-oxidation.
-[1] The catalytic cycle for these reactions is briefly described in the following paragraph, but for a comprehensive overview of the catalytic cycle and the various CYP reaction types, the reader is referred to the work by Isin et al., [40] Coon, [41] Manikandan et al. [42] and Jung [43].
+These enzymes contribute to the modification phase and are responsible for the metabolism of 75-90% of hepatically cleared drugs in humans.^{3,38,39} The catalytic action of CYPs is predominantly that of a monooxygenase (C-hydroxylation, heteroatom oxygenation, dealkylation) but also includes epoxide formation and aromatic dehalogenation, amongst other reactions.40 As with the previous enzyme, this work will concentrate on the most prevalent reactions, e.g., aliphatic- and aromatic hydroxylation, aldehyde oxidation, double bond epoxidation and N- and S-oxidation.1 The catalytic cycle for these reactions is briefly described in the following paragraph, but for a comprehensive overview of the catalytic cycle and the various CYP reaction types, the reader is referred to the work by Isin and Guengerich,40 Coon,41 Manikandan and Nagini42 and Jung.43